stackbit-projects/magical-iron-e6244/content/pages/index.md

   - section_id: congratulations
     content: "Are you an alcohol lover?
 Do you feel like there is something larger than life waiting to happen?
 Do you sometimes wonder if you could be part of a non-judgemental party community from around the world?\n\n### Well, Congratulations.\n\nYou’re about to be part of an ultra-exclusive community of party degens cubs in the metaverse.\_\n\nThe TipsyTiger Club is home to 10,000 unique TipsyTigers NFT generated from 140+ hand-drawn traits.
 We are the party degens of the metaverse.\_ If parties, drinks, raves surge through our veins, then snag a TipsyTiger to be part of this revolutionary movement.
 This is a no bullshit NFT project - no cliché roadmap, no unoriginal giveaways, no lame milestones.
 Just us being us, loving dranks, crypto, parties, all things NFT and looking for like-minded degens to be a part of this family.\n"
     actions: []
-    actions_position: bottom
-    actions_width: fourty
-    align: center
-    padding_top: small
-    padding_bottom: none
-    has_border: true
-    background_color: none
-    background_image_opacity: 0
-    background_image_size: cover
-    background_image_position: center center
-    background_image_repeat: no-repeat
-    type: cta_section
-  - section_id: congratulations
-    content: "Are you an alcohol lover?
-Do you feel like there is something larger than life waiting to happen?
-Do you sometimes wonder if you could be part of a non-judgemental party community from around the world?\n\n### Well, Congratulations.\n\nYou’re about to be part of an ultra-exclusive community of party degens cubs in the metaverse.\_\n\nThe TipsyTiger Club is home to 10,000 unique TipsyTigers NFT generated from 140+ hand-drawn traits.
-We are the party degens of the metaverse.\_ If parties, drinks, raves surge through our veins, then snag a TipsyTiger to be part of this revolutionary movement.
-This is a no bullshit NFT project - no cliché roadmap, no unoriginal giveaways, no lame milestones.
-Just us being us, loving dranks, crypto, parties, all things NFT and looking for like-minded degens to be a part of this family.\n"
-    actions: []
     image_alt: lorem-ipsum
     media_position: left
     media_width: fourty